Theerej-C/NotesForDevlopers/Business/Introduction.md

 - Understanding the brand value is also the important thing.
 We need to invest time where the brand value is the important part.
 - Research about the people in the brand who are the controlling guys so that you can have a good relationship.
 - We need to work with the people who work with the brand like agents so that we can have a peer pressure in the brand.

+## Brand:
+- First thing first the value of the brand is the important thing.
+What do we care about?
+What are the non negotiable?
+Understanding the personality of ourself.
+- We need to scale the image of ourself where the other person should be eager to invest in us.
+- We need to take the personal brand very seriously.
+We need to have a personal value where the brand creation starts from here.
+- We can use the reference of other brands so that we can grow ourself and create our brand.
+Like Nike brand theirs using the Michael Jordan.
+- Then the next thing is leadership brand where there is a great leader like Steve jobs.
+The leading kinds of the brand is good thing to have.
+- There are many risks are also there like when we use the reference model and if the actor or celebrity do something wrong it also affect us.
+Then in leadership model if the leader left it will make us weak.
+- Then then next thing is learn to say no where we have a bad relationship.
+Or the brand is the problem then there should be no.

+## Hiring:
 -